 Professionals are people too.
 Let’s share stories about the things they would find relevant in their jobs just like we would if they were our friends.

-As usual, though, I want to hear from you.
+Sign up for the TopRight blog!
+As usual, I want to hear from you.
 Do you have any interesting stories about B2B?
 Visit Judi Friedman on LinkedIn or follow Dave Sutton @toprightpartner.
 Or, if you still need another fix, grab a copy of Dave’s new book, Marketing, Interrupted.